Scripture Reference:

 Jesus told the crowd, “Go ahead, and take his grave clothes off so he can move around.”

 What a happy day this must have been in Bethany.
-At the beginning of the day, everyone had been sad but now they were happy.
+At the beginning of the day, everyone was sad, but now they were happy.
 God and Jesus know what it is like to be sad.
-When we are sad we can pray to God and he will help us feel better.
+When we are sad, we can pray to God, and he will help us feel better.

 Those who witnessed this event reacted in different ways.
-The story ends with some believing in Jesus but others rushing off to report it to the Pharisees.
-The Pharisees grow to hate him even more and events lead closer and closer to his arrest and eventual crucifixion.
+The story ends with some believing in Jesus, but others rushing off to report it to the Pharisees.
+The Pharisees grew to hate Him even more, and events led closer and closer to His arrest and eventual crucifixion.

 top